Circuit training in Oxford

 The style of training is to follow a series of about 30 exercises (stations) in a circuit around a gym.
 The period of each exercise is short – of the order of one minute – before moving quickly onto the next station.
 By changing the focus of each successive station from one part of the body to another (arms, then legs, then tummy, then back etc), you can work much harder in bursts than you could sustain by any other consistent activity.
 Most stations may be done at different grades of complexity and intensity to allow people of varying abilities and fitnesses to do them effectively.

-The winter schedule will start at the beginning of October.
-We expect to be running 2 sessions every Wednesday evening.
+The winter schedule starts at the beginning of October.
+We are running 2 sessions every Wednesday evening at least until the clocks move forward at the end of March.
 The first session starts with a warm-up at 5.30pm sharp before starting the circuits themselves at 5.40pm.
 There will be two full circuits of around 30 stations (50secs work with 10secs to change station), making a full 60mins of exercise in all.
 A second session will start on completion of the first at 6.40pm.
 Usually there is a stretch down for the first session led by one of the coaches attending with the CORC junior squad.
 For the second session, after clearing away, I lead a stretch down myself.
 We disperse around 8pm.

 The Saints Mary and John Primary School is based on Meadow Lane OX4 1TJ (not the Hertford St campus).
 Access by car is via Bedford St. Free parking is available.